 EKS is a managed Kubernetes service from Amazon that many organizations use to deploy, manage, and scale containerized applications.
 This guide walks through the steps you’ll need to take to upgrade your EKS clusters.
 It includes guidance on when and how to complete these upgrades as well as tools that can make it easier for you to upgrade safely and securely.

-Each Kubernetes version includes the control plane and the data plane; make sure that both your control plane and your data plane are running the same Kubernetes minor version.
+Each Kubernetes version includes the control plane and the data plane; make sure that both your control plane and your data plane are running the same Kubernetes minor version whenever possible.
 Kubernetes allows some skew between versions, but support varies by Kubernetes component and for different cluster development tools.
+Amazon EKS also has its own limits on version skew between the control plane and managed node groups or Fargate nodes, so review the EKS upgrade best practices before planning your rollout.

-For upgrade purposes, this is the correct order for upgrades.
-However, we recommend that your dev/stage/test clusters all look as close to production as possible for typical day-to-day operations.
+For upgrade purposes, this is the correct order.
+However, we recommend that your dev/stage/test clusters all look as close to production as possible for typical day-to-day operations so upgrade tests accurately reflect production behavior.

 You'll want to upgrade your development environment first.
 This ensures you are keeping up with the latest K8s updates.
 If you encounter critical issues with the latest version, you can identify problems quickly and find solutions before pushing the latest EKS version to staging.

 The next environment to upgrade is often your staging environment.
 This is where any remaining issues that haven't been fixed in the development environment should be caught.
-This is the last step before production, so it's often best to allow a "soak time" for changes here — we allow one to two weeks.
+This is the last step before production, so it's often best to allow a "soak time" for changes here — at Fairwinds, that’s typically one to two weeks.

 EKS customers are responsible for initiating upgrades for the cluster control plane and data plane.
-While AWS handles control plane upgrades, you are responsible for the data plane, including Fargate pods and add-ons.
+While AWS handles control plane upgrades, you are responsible for the data plane, including managed node groups, Fargate pods, self‑managed node groups, and add‑ons.

-EKS supports in-place cluster upgrades, which preserves resource and configuration consistency.
+EKS supports in-place cluster upgrades, which preserve resource and configuration consistency.
 It minimizes user disruption and retains information about existing workloads and resources.
 You can only upgrade one minor version at a time.

 If you need to make multiple version updates, you’ll have to do sequential upgrades.
-This approach can increase the risk of downtime.
+This approach can increase the risk of downtime, so plan your upgrade windows early within each version’s lifecycle.
 Consider evaluating a blue/green cluster upgrade strategy in this case, where one environment (blue) runs the current Kubernetes version and another environment (green) runs the new Kubernetes version.

 AWS manages the EKS control plane upgrade process to ensure a seamless transition from one Kubernetes version to the next.
 These are the steps AWS goes through to upgrade the EKS control plane: